 At VCCID we recognize that the health of your teeth is integral to your overall health and well being.
-We promote holistic dental practices which consider the whole person, using biocompatible materials and cutting edge dentistry to minimize recovery time and ensure your comfort.
+We promote holistic dental practices which consider the whole person, using biocompatible materials and good dental practices to minimize recovery time and ensure your comfort.
 We also maintain a mercury-free practice and are trained in the removal of mercury fillings.

 We believe education is a critical component to holistic dental care.
 By educating our patients about their options and explaining procedures, we strive to help our patients become more informed about their teeth and gums.
 This empowers individuals to take preventative measures and reduce the need for costly dental procedures.